Changissnz/the_post_red_car_trope_part_2/README.md

 # The Post Red Car Trope Part 2

-The follow-up to the post red car trope story.
+The follow-up to the post red car trope story, written by me, Richard Pham.
 ---------------------------------------------------------------------------------

 It was the political messaging that caused the agitation.
 And it was kleptocratic practices by the